 Kirk BH-3 Ball Head - This compact, light weight ball head is perfect for photographer like myself who prefers to travel light and do not want to over pay for any gear.
 It weighs a mere 1.2 pounds and is rated for a 15 pound load.
 I can mount the EF 800mm f/5.6L IS USM lens and the Canon 1D X camera with extender on it with no problem.
 It is professional grade, solidly built in the United States and comes with a very reasonable price.
 For heavier loads, I mount the Kirk BH-1 on my tripod.

 SLIK PRO 824 CF - This light weight, full sized carbon fiber tripod weighs only 3.5 pounds but can support over 17 pounds of equipment.
 That's enough for a top of the line ball head, Canon 1D body and up to the Canon 800mm f/5.6L IS lens.
-I use this tripod when the job calls for a full size, big lens combo.
-I avoid the de rigueur Gitzo tripods because they do not represent a good value to me.
+It is almost 5 inch shorter than the Gitzo GT 2542LS.
+I use this tripod when the job calls for a shorter, full sized tripod than can handle a big load.
 SLIK is one of the best kept secret in carbon fiber tripods today.
 The technology and quality are first rate and the prices are reasonable.

 Tamrac Expedition 8X Backpack - Sadly, Tamrac has been bought out by GuruGear but this is the pack I use to carry larger equipment when I go 'heavy'.
 The main compartment is completely foam padded with numerous adjustable dividers to protect multiple pro-size digital SLRs, a full range of lenses (up to the EF 800mm f/5.6L), flashes and a laptop.
 The best thing is it's 'small' enough to be carried on planes.